 On 13th April 2011 Prince was asked about the upcoming auction during an interview segment on Lopez Tonight, during which he pulls out the guitar and says how much he will miss it.
-But there’s a problem…the guitar now appears to have been fitted with a Floyd Rose tremolo, just like his Blue Strat.
-I guess there are a couple of possibilities here.
-Either it’s a prop and not the same guitar… or the real Gold Strat had a Floyd Rose fitted before it was auctioned.
-I can’t find any other evidence of Prince with a Gold Strat fitted with a FR tremolo.
-It could be possible that Prince put his beloved instrument up for auction because, now fitted with the trem, it was no longer meeting his needs.
+But look closely…the guitar now has a Floyd Rose tremolo, just like his Blue Strat.
+This is not the same guitar that Prince played live, at least I can’t find any evidence of Prince playing this.

 Hard Rock Cafes and Hotels have a dazzling array of Prince memorabilia on display in their venues around the world.
 In most of them, guitars take centre stage.

 Because of its iconic status the Cloud guitar is on display most, and amazingly – no Madcats, Symbol guitars or Fenders as far as I can work out.
 It’s not clear if any of these Clouds were ever actually used by Prince.
 The plaques that accompany these instruments are usually pretty vague.

 I’m using this post as a “work in progress” list of where guitars are on show, and I’ll add to it as I find more.
 You are welcome to provide more details on any of these (or any I haven’t listed) via comments.